Strawberry Panic!: Visual novel

 A visual novel named Strawberry Panic!
 Girls' School in Fullbloom was released on the PlayStation 2 on August 24, 2006, in Japan by MediaWorks.
 Two versions of the game were released, a regular edition and a limited edition which included a drama CD; there is a different cover for each of the versions.
 The drama CD contained three tracks, one for students of each school.

 There are three playable characters, one from each of the schools: Nagisa, Hikari, and Kizuna.
 They have no family names in the game, as when the series of short stories were first published.
 While Ai Shimizu maintained her role for Kizuna in the game, Miyuki Sawashiro performed the voice for Tamao Suzumi.
-The game features a "boy mode" and a "girl mode".
+To alleviate male players' hesitation about playing as a female character and female players' rejection of any male characters among the otherwise all-female cast, the game features both a "boy mode" and a "girl mode".
 Choosing the male version means that the story is told via emails from the player's younger sister; choosing the female version means that the story is told in the player's own diary.
 The player is given the chance to pair their chosen character with one of the other nine available girls, not including the other possible playable characters.
 There are twenty-seven different combinations depending on which girl the player chooses at the start of the game.

-The game is played over the course of a school semester; the first day of school is on April 1.
+The game is played over the course of a school semester.
 In "boy mode", each day concludes with a super deformed image of the heroine the player chose at the onset of the game slumped over her computer in her room; an email message from a girl that she interacted with during the day in on the monitor.
 As the heroine sleeps, the object of her affection appears in a thought bubble above her head.
 In "girl mode", she is seen writing in her diary instead.
-The first day in the game requires no interaction from the player.
-The player gets through the first day by reading the text and getting acquainted with the girls.
 The game uses an angel and devil system where miniature angel and devil versions of each girl float beside her when critical decisions have to be made; this is not restricted to the three playable characters.
 It also features a "Strawberry chance" system, where the outcome of some scenes changes if the player presses one of the analog sticks fast enough after the message "Chance!" (チャンス!, Chansu!) is displayed in the upper right screen corner.

+The game makes several departures from the light novels or anime adaptation including the lack of Etoiles and St. Miator/St. Spica student councillors.
+Also unique is the introduction of an athletic festival in May and a Princess seminar set in June.

+Mobile apps

+Several Strawberry Panic! apps were available on i-mode/EZweb published by Dwango in June 2006.
+They included: